stephanschuler/docker-compose-schema/README.md

 you can do with docker-compose that are not supported by this lib just because I haven't used them and didn't come around to put them in.

+Handling still feels a bit columsy.
+Especially when some classes need to be created by the composition object for having back references while others are just value objects.
+And I'm kind of unhappy with the fluent interface currently suggesting immutability, which is definitively not the case.

 Example
 -------